10 Signs It's Time To Replace Your Mattress

 9. Falling Asleep Takes You A Long Time

 If you happen to have trouble falling asleep, more than the average 15 to 20 minutes, then it could be your mattress telling you that its time is up.
-Besides getting a new mattress, some other tips for falling asleep faster include eating the, listening to a , or practicing .
+Besides getting a new mattress, some other tips for falling asleep faster include eating the right foods before bed, listening to a sleep podcast, or practicing meditation.

 10. Allergies Acting Up

-If you're having allergy issues and they don't seem to be going away despite regular allergy treatments, then the culprit could be your mattress.show that dust mites collect in mattresses, and the explains that dust mites are major triggers for people with allergies and asthma.
+If you're having allergy issues and they don't seem to be going away despite regular allergy treatments, then the culprit could be your mattress.
+Studies show that dust mites collect in mattresses, and the American Lung Association explains that dust mites are major triggers for people with allergies and asthma.
 The longer you've had your mattress, the more time it's had to collect dust mites and other allergens.
 If you've had your mattress a long time, and you experience allergy symptoms when you lie down or right when you get up in the morning, it may be time to replace it for the sake of your health.
-Using a is one way to help stop your mattress from accumulating dust mites and other allergens.
+Using a mattress protector is one way to help stop your mattress from accumulating dust mites and other allergens.

-It turns out replacing your mattress reduces your allergies, is good on your back, and improves your health, but getting a new mattress is just one of many.
-Just remember, when you do decide it's time for a in your bedroom, use or finding the right amount of pressure relief with your new mattress for instant comfortable sleep.
+It turns out replacing your mattress reduces your allergies, is good on your back, and improves your health, but getting a new mattress is just one of many ways to improve your sleep.
+Just remember, when you do decide it's time for a new mattress in your bedroom, use these tips or finding the right amount of pressure relief with your new mattress for instant comfortable sleep.